florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 ---

-The kernel now has three validated building blocks: `encode_fp4_e2m1`, `compute_scale_ue8m0`, and the inline PTX MMA call.
-The next step is loading Q, K, V tiles into shared memory with async copies (`cp.async`) and wiring everything together into the fused attention loop.
+The kernel now has three validated building blocks: `encode_fp4_e2m1`,`compute_scale_ue8m0`, and the inline PTX MMA call.
+The next step is loading Q, K, V tiles into shared memory and wiring everything together into the fused attention loop.

 ## 8. Assembling the Kernel: Where Things Got Real